 Pro-Tip: Running an energy audit will really get you off to the right start in warmer months.
 These cost anywhere from $300 to $500 depending on the size of the home, but a professional run-through will give you the best indication of how your home performs energy-wise.

-- If you live in an areas that cools down at night, open doors and windows for cooling instead of using the air conditioner.
+- If you live in areas that cool down at night, open doors and windows for cooling instead of using the air conditioner.
 Use this method at night while sleeping.
 When you wake up, shut all the openings in the home and you’ll capture some of the cool energy.

 - Treatments and coverings for windows will keep heat from getting inside of the home.